ishine/pvx/README.md

 If this is your first phase-vocoder workflow, think of `pvx` as:
 - a way to make audio longer/shorter without changing musical note center
 - a way to change pitch without changing duration
-- a way to do both while protecting attacks, timbre, and stereo image
+- a way to do both while protecting attacks, timbre, and spatial image

 You do not need to understand the math first.
 Start with copy-paste commands, listen, then adjust one parameter at a time.
 No ceremonial DSP robes required.